 Newly diagnosed: type 1 diabetesDNSWACT

-I’ve been diagnosed with type 1 diabetes, what do I do now?
+I’ve been diagnosed with diabetes, what do I do now?

-This may bring on a range of emotions like anger, sadness, grief, denial, loss or fear, while for others the diagnosis may be a relief.
-These are all normal emotional responses.
+A diabetes diagnosis can be unwelcome and overwhelming.
+For some it may bring on a range of emotions including anger, sadness, grief, denial, loss or fear.
+While for others the diagnosis may bring a sense of relief that they finally know what they are dealing with.
+These are all normal responses.
 The key is to remember that you are not alone and following the four steps below can help you to get on track following your diagnosis: